Stuycs-K/project03-final-09-wahlink/README.md

 ### The Chimp Twisters

 Kartik Wahlin

 ### Project Description:

 It is the classic game sticks, or chopsticks, but played online via terminal.

 ### Instructions:

 How does the user install/compile/run the program.
+In the command line, enter 'make' to compile all three executables. you can then run 'server' and 'client' in that order to initiate a game of rock, paper, scissors.
+After the game is done, you can run 'replay' to access your recorded game.(use make run_____ to run the server, client, and replay).
 How does the user interact with this program?
+The game of rock paper scissors is very simple, with the user only having to provide a number as indicated.
+Either or both users can ^C when they want to stop playing, and the others will be disconnected safely.
+As for the replay function, the user will have to type one of the given options in the command line to navigate their file.
+This is also exited via ^C.